 - Share technical know-how: peers can lean on one another for information regarding how to build more effective organizations, and share information about resources.

 - Collaborate for community change: when it comes down to it, people get involved in the non-profit world because they care about working toward positive, equitable, sustainable community change.
 The peer learning network will hopefully launch partnerships and collaborations, and long-term relationships that lead to support for each others’ change initiatives.

-Previous offerings of the Nonprofit Peer Learning Program:
+Previous offerings of Wisconsin Nonprofits Connect to Learn (a.k.a.
+Nonprofit Peer Learning Program):

 Contact the Extension offices in these counties if you are interested in knowing when they are planning to offer the program next.